 Even after illness set in, things did not change.
 In fact, I felt that no one had a grasp of anything I was going through.
-For the first time in my life, I was desperate for some care from others and it did not seem that anyone knew what to say or what to do for me.
-Looking back, some people were generous and a few did reach out to me; however, having never learned how to ask for help or knowing how to recognize a gift of compassion, I was too prideful at the time to see when people were trying to be there for me.
+For the first time in my life, I was desperate for some care from others and it seemed that no one knew what to say or do for me.
+Looking back now, some people were generous, and a few did reach out to me.
+I think it’s because I never learned how to ask for help before, I couldn’t recognize a gift of compassion and I was too prideful at the time to see when people were trying to be there for me.

 Sometimes tragedy is like this.
 The harder things get, the more clarity we can find.

-Receiving help and asking for what you need is a humbling experience.
-It’s lovely to help others but it’s humiliating when you need help yourself.
+I know from personal experience that receiving help and asking for what you need can be a humbling experience.
+It’s lovely to help others but it can be humiliating when you’re the one who needs the help.
 That is the first thing I had to try to accept.
 You will have anger about it…try not to take it out on those giving to you.
-Don’t say things like, “I’m sorry you have to do this for me,” or “you will really get tired of helping me,” or “I can tell you don’t want to be doing that for me.”
+Don’t say things like, “I’m sorry you have to do this for me,” or “you will get tired of helping me,” or “I can tell you don’t want to be doing that for me.”
 Don’t critique their attitude, or predict future resentments.
-Instead, say “thank you.”
+Instead, lead with gratitude.
+Say “thank you.”
 Your appreciation makes others feel positive.